Dukinfield Henry Scott: Honours and awards

 In addition to his research, Scott provided considerable service to the wider scientific community.
 He was General Secretary of the British Association from 1900 to 1903, and President of the Royal Microscopical Society from 1904 to 1906.
 He was the Botanical Secretary of the Linnean Society from 1902 to 1908 and its President from 1908 to 1912.
 He was President of the Paleobotanical Section of the International Botanical Congress at Cambridge in 1930.

 Scott received many awards and honours.
 He was elected a Fellow of the Royal Society in June 1894 and a member of the Royal Swedish Academy of Sciences in 1916.
 In 1930 he was elected an Honorary Fellow of the Royal Society of Edinburgh.

 He was awarded the Royal Medal of the Royal Society in 1906, the Gold Medal of the Linnean Society in 1921, the Darwin Medal of the Royal Society in 1926 and the Wollaston Medal of the Geological Society of London in 1928.
 He was awarded an Honorary Doctorate of Science of Manchester University, a Doctor of Laws in Aberdeen, and Honorary or Corresponding Membership of many foreign academies, including the French Academy of Sciences.

 Personal life

 In 1887 he married Henderina Victoria Klaassen (d.1929), who had been one of his first students (d.1929).
 She continued to carry out research after their marriage, and also provided illustrations and indexes for some of his books and catalogued his collection of fossil slides.
-They had seven children, one of whom died in infancy and only four survived to adulthood.
+They had seven children, one of whom died in infancy and only four daughters survived him.

 The family moved to East Oakley House near Basingstoke, in Hampshire in 1906.
 He continued to research and publish from there until his death in 1934.

+Scott received many academic honors.
+In 1894 he was elected a member of the Royal Society and in 1906 received the Royal Medal.
+From 1908 to 1912 he was president of the Linnean Society.
+In 1926 he was awarded the Darwin Medal and two years later, the Wollaston Medal of the Geological Society.